Mayor Emanuel Announces Innovative Program to Bring Chinese Cable Television to Chicago Hotel Rooms

 Partnership between DirecTV, CCTV4, and city’s hotel community will bring network to nearly 20,000 hotel rooms in Chicago.

-Mayor Emanuel today announced an innovative new program in which Chicago hotels and DirectTV will collaborate to broadcast Chinese cable television stations, as part of the city’s ongoing efforts to attract Chinese visitors.
+Mayor Emanuel today announced an innovative new program in which Chicago hotels and DirecTV will collaborate to broadcast Chinese cable television stations, as part of the city’s ongoing efforts to attract Chinese visitors.

 “This is a great partnership that will allow our Chinese visitors to feel even more comfortable when they are in Chicago,” said Mayor Emanuel.
 “It will further advance Chicago as a destination for tourism and business alike, and demonstrates this administration’s commitment to being the most China-friendly city in the United States.”